Department of Psychology

 PSY 3314 Experimental Psychology: 4 hours.

-(Prerequisite: PSY 3103).
+(Prerequisite: C or higher in PSY 3104).
 Two hours lecture.
 Four hours laboratory.
 Introduction to the methods and techniques of research and design.
 Practical experience in conducting experiments, analyzing data, and writing scientific reports

 PSY 3343 Psychology of Learning: 3 hours.